Atexkay23/ATEX-CEG3120/Project 2/README.md

 # Project Description

 This project creates a basic testing setup in AWS using CloudFormation.
-It sets up a network (VPC), an EC2 instance (virtual server), security rules, and other resources.
+It sets up a VPC network, an EC2 instance, security rules, and other resources.

 ### What it does:
 - Sets up AWS resources automatically